clelidm/SpinModels/Learning/README.md

 # Inference

-Program that can fit binary datasets with a chosen spin mode with any high order interactions.
+Program that fits binary datasets with a chosen spin model with any high order interactions.